 If you’re an ice lover, no worries!
 Keep at it.
 But if you’re open to frozen fruit as a substitute, this is how you can make your smoothie real smooth and dense and still have it cold.

-Save Time with Frozen Smoothie Bags
+Save Time with Frozen Smoothie Bags or Jars

 Make things easier and more convenient by making a bunch of smoothie ingredients in a batch.
 Just freeze a batch of ziploc bags containing your greens and chopped fruit, and pull one out whenever you need it (best to use within 30 days).
 Glass jars will also work.